guerilla7/a2a-agents-secure-verfication-poc/README.md

 2. Run it from your terminal: python llm_a2a_verifier_poc.py
 3. Observe the console output, which will show the simulated interactions and the findings from the FormalVerifier.

-This PoC provides a tangible starting point for thinking about how to systematically check for security issues in complex, multi-agent LLM systems that use structured communication protocols.
+This PoC provides a tangible starting point for thinking about systematically checking for security issues in complex, multi-agent LLM systems that use structured communication protocols.
 You can extend it by adding more sophisticated models, rules, and scenarios.